wintercms/meta/l6-upgrade-notes.md

 ### Using Symfony directly

-Symfony has been upgraded to version 4.
+Symfony has been upgraded to version 4 (except for the Yaml subsystem).
 If interacting directly with it, please [review the upgrade guide](https://github.com/symfony/symfony/blob/master/UPGRADE-4.0.md)

-### Optional changes
+### Optional changes (`√`)

 The following files have been updated for Laravel 6, however, you may continue to use your current version of these files if you wish: